Harvard-Ophthalmology-AI-Lab/FairSeg/README.md

 ```bash
 ./train.sh
 ```
 After finishing the SAMed training, finetune the pretrained SAMed using our proposed Fair Error-Bound Scaling loss.
 Please specify the pretrained lora_ckpt and root_dir path.
-Then run command below:
+Then run the command below:
 ```bash
 ./train_finetune.sh
 ```